-“In order to meet consumer needs by increasing the range of electric cars, manufacturers are turning to larger battery packs, which are inevitably heavier too – they can weigh up to 600 kg!
+“In order to meet consumer needs by increasing the range of electric cars, manufacturers are turning to larger battery packs, which are inevitably heavier too – they can weigh over 600 kg!
 From the point of view of both good vehicle dynamics and optimal protection, the battery pack is included as an integral part of the car design and is positioned as centrally and as low down as possible.
 This has considerable safety implications, of course, because any source of energy is a potential hazard,” explains Vincent.
 “A battery pack is made up of several modules containing large numbers of battery cells.
 The battery cells are often produced by external companies, but the battery pack assembly is usually done by the OEM.
 Battery cells and battery packs are each subject to different testing requirements, but testing is not only a crucial part of the development of the battery pack.
 Automotive manufacturers also have to complete testing for homologation – at both full-vehicle and component level – before a vehicle is allowed to be sold.
 At DEKRA we already offer both types of services, with all the accreditations in place, and we’re focusing strongly on expanding our EV testing activities in the near future.”

 Countless EV models in the pipeline